d4rkc0de/Spark-k8s/README.md

-Dockerfile and entrypoint.sh per spark version can be found here: https://github.com/apache/spark-docker
+There is a Dockerfile and entrypoint.sh per spark version, you can found them here: https://github.com/apache/spark-docker

-This project use spark v3.3.2, if a Dockerfile of another version is used, you should add this to your Dockerfile:
+This project use spark v3.3.2, if you want to use a Dockerfile of another version, you should add this to your new Dockerfile:
 ```console
 COPY app.jar /opt/spark/work-dir/
 ```